Treelovah/Public-Vault/README.md

 # Scripts
-Personal Scripts for practice and just to make my life easier
+Personal Bash and Python Scripts for practice and just to make my life easier